aditya712-lab/MS-Engage-/README.md

-# MS-Engage/Recommendations
+# MS-Engage/Algorithms

-# Movie Recommendation System
+# Movies Recommendation System

 >Developed an application to demonstrate how users and choose movies of his/her choice and get to know the basic details of the movie selected, such as Genres,Top Casts,Budget etc.